 During the first World War, as Sir Edgar Speyer had German parents and was a friend of the Kaiser, he became the subject of many unproved rumours and propaganda.
 One rumour was that the Sea Marge was being used as a signaling point for German submarines.
 Sir Edgar was stripped of his knighthood and British nationality on the grounds of disloyalty to the king and unlawful communications with the enemy.
 Soon after, he was deported.

 Other property in Overstrand reflects it's status as a popular holiday destination and contains a real mixture of architecture and styles - from Victorian to Art Deco.
 Many have fabulous gardens with views out over the North Sea.

 Art Deco Property

 Garden ornaments overlooking the sea

 Sitting at one end of the village is the lovely church of St Martin.
 The church was built during the reign of King Henry IV in 1399.
 The church eventually fell into ruins and in 1867 another church was built in the churchyard.
 In 1884, it was decided to rebuild the ruins of St Martins and the restored church was rededicated in 1914.
 The interim church then became redundant and was finally demolished in 1951.

-WALK - Cliff Tops to Cromer - 1 and a half miles approximately
+SUGGESTED WALK - Cliff Tops to Cromer (one and a half miles approximately)